 21. The Deliberate Stranger (2002)

-Based on the book of the same name, ‘The Deliberate Stranger’ is a two-part television movie that starred Mark Harmon as Bundy.
-The film starts with the with the murder of Georgeann Hawkins and following Bundy’s further crimes in Washington, Utah, Colorado and Florida.
-Frederic Forrest starred as Seattle detective Robert D. Keppel, and George Grizzard played reporter Larsen.
+Based on the book of the same name, ‘The Deliberate Stranger’ is a two-part television movie that stars Mark Harmon as Bundy.
+The film starts with the murder of Georgeann Hawkins and follows Bundy’s further crimes in Washington, Utah, Colorado and Florida.
+Frederic Forrest stars as Seattle detective Robert D. Keppel, and George Grizzard plays reporter Larsen.

 Read More: Best Teen Movies of All Time